lfrati/simple-systems/_projects/Neuromodularity/2019-12-12-neuromodularity.md

 <div style="width:iframe width px; font-size:80%; text-align:center; padding-bottom:30px;">
 <iframe class="track center" frameborder="0" marginheight="20" marginwidth="35" scrolling="no" onload="resizeIframe(this)" src="p5/time/index.html"></iframe>
-Left: signals propagate at fixed speed so crossing longer edges take more time.<br/>
+<b>Left</b>: signals propagate at fixed speed so crossing longer edges take more time.<br/>
-Right: every edge takes the same time to be travelled so all the signals arrive simultaneously at their destination.<br/> Move your pointer to any node on the left to select it (i.e. turn yellow) along with the corresponding node on the right.<br/>
+<b>Right</b>: every edge takes the same time to be travelled so all the signals arrive simultaneously at their destination.<br/>
+Move your pointer to any node on the left to select it (i.e. turn yellow) along with the corresponding node on the right.<br/>
 Click to send signals in both networks and see how quickly their activation patterns diverge because of absence/presence of time.
 </div>